- What are the main duties of the taskforce/what do taskforce members do?

 - Why did it take so long for the taskforce to be established?

 Long-lasting change does not happen overnight.
-It required a deep understanding of the areas of concern, and consultation to identify effective actions that represent the multitude of BIPOC voices throughout our community.
+It required a deep understanding of the areas of concern, and consultation to identify effective actions that represent the multitude of Black, Indigenous and other racialized peoples voices throughout our community.
 Gathering that feedback, having those conversations, and creating the internal mechanisms to drive that change, are elements that take time.

 Although a lot of work goes into this, it’s not always easy to plainly see, and it is critical that the right individuals on campus in positions to enact change are not only engaged, but are given the proper training to understand experiences of racism, acknowledge the challenges faced at the university, and internalize the principles set out to guide this work.